Aas-hish/portfolio/README.md

 ### Instructions for Using the README

-1. Replace `your-username` in the clone URL with your GitHub username.
+1. Replace `Aas-hish` in the clone URL with your GitHub username.
 2. Replace `path/to/screenshot.png` with the actual path to a screenshot of your portfolio website.
 3. Update the contact information with your actual email, LinkedIn, and Twitter handle.